Guide

 How to Apply for the Ontario Senior Homeowners' Property Tax Grant

-2. Report Property Tax Paid: Fill in the amount of property tax you paid on line 61120 on the ON-BEN application.
-This may include both municipal and education property taxes.
+3. Report Your Property Taxes: Line 61120.
+Enter the total amount of property tax you paid for your principal residence during the previous calendar year on line 61120.
+This total can include both your municipal and education property tax amounts.

 How Do I Receive the Ontario Senior Homeowners' Property Tax Grant Payment?